Instructional Strategy

 Materials:

-Paraphrasing graphic organizer or Paraphrasing and Original Thinking graphic organizer, preselected text, whiteboard or display, writing utensils or highlighters
+Paraphrasing graphic organizer or Paraphrasing & Original Thinking graphic organizer, preselected text, whiteboard or display, writing utensil or highlighters

 Chat bubble with list icon in green on white background